Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Discussion

 \section{Discussion}

-Comparing to the existing methods described above on each of the tasks of interest, our method is highly competitive.
+Compared to the benchmarks above, our method is highly competitive.
 In most cases our method outperforms all others in terms of the accuracy--rate trade-off, as demonstrated in Figure~\ref{fig:so-good}.
 For those few cases in which our method does not raise the accuracy--communication cost frontier, we match the performance of the best existing methods to which we compare.
 Plots of overall performance on the other tasks are included in Appendix~\ref{appendix:overall-results}.

-The poor performance of \threelc can be attributed to the use of stochastic rounding in place of error correction. \topk's accuracy is highly dependent on the sparsity of client updates for the task, and with a fixed-dimension it does not achieve impressive compression ratios. \drive and \qsgd are most competitive with our method.
+The poor performance of \threelc can be attributed to the lack of error correction when applied in the stateless setting. \topk's accuracy is highly dependent on the sparsity of client updates, and with a fixed dimension it does not achieve impressive compression ratios. \drive and \qsgd are most competitive with our method.
 The key distinguishing feature of \drive is their use of random rotations.
-For \qsgd the differentiator is normalization, which leads to a different effective choice of $\Delta$.
+For \qsgd the key differentiating factor is normalization, which leads to a different effective $\Delta$ per update.
 We focus on each of these design choices in the ablation studies that follow.

-\paragraph{Ablation: Random Rotations.} Random rotations have been used in fixed-rate federated compression methods by \citet{konevcny2016federated}, \citet{suresh2017distributed}, and \citet{vargaftik2021drive}. \citet{suresh2017distributed} motivate using fixed-rate compression for compatibility with secure aggregation \citep{bonawitz2017practical}\footnote{Our method is not compatible with such protocol.}, and \citet{vargaftik2021drive} argue that variable-length encodings are expensive to compute.
+\textbf{Ablation: Random Rotations. }Random rotations have been used in fixed-rate federated compression methods by \citet{konevcny2016federated}, \citet{suresh2017distributed}, and \citet{vargaftik2021drive}. \citet{suresh2017distributed} motivate using fixed-rate compression for compatibility with secure aggregation \citep{bonawitz2017practical} and \citet{vargaftik2021drive} argue that variable-length encodings are expensive to compute.
 While using a fixed-bit code in combination with a uniform quantizer on a heavy-tailed distribution is highly inefficient from an entropy coding standpoint, applying a random rotation to the input distribution before quantization will ameliorate this effect, as it will ``Gaussianize'' the distribution.